 3 steps to correct message encoding

-Sometimes you might encounter an issue in which the regional characters in your signatures (like ü, ä etc.) are not displayed correctly - instead of the actual characters only things you see are strings of "?" signs.
+Sometimes you might encounter an issue in which the regional characters in your signatures (like ü, ä etc.) are not displayed correctly - instead of the actual characters you see strings of "?" signs.

-This is most probably connected with some incorrect encoding settings, which can be changed either on the Exchange Server or in your MS Outlook clients.
-One final cause of such issues can be the very signature files, saved in a different encoding format than the one regional characters require to be properly displayed.
+This is most probably connected with some incorrect encoding settings, which can be changed either in Exchange Server or in your MS Outlook clients.
+Another cause of such issues can be the signature files themselves, saved in a different encoding format than the one which regional characters require to be properly displayed.

-European regional characters (like German or Swedish) require UTF-8 encoding protocol (Central European).
+European regional characters (like German or Swedish) require the UTF-8 encoding protocol (Central European).
 So if the encoding in your environment is set e.g. to ASCII, the regional characters will not be displayed correctly.
-Encoding must be adjusted in all the already mentioned locations.
+Therefore, the encoding must be changed in all the required locations.

-The four things you need to check when you notice "?" strings in your signatures are:
+The four things you need to check when you notice the "?" strings in your signatures are:

 - Correct encoding of messages in MS Outlook clients.

-- Correct global encoding format on the Exchange Server.
+- Correct global encoding format in Exchange Server.

 - Correct global OWA encoding format.

 Correct encoding format in the actual footer template.
 In order to check that, first you need to find the signature file in the Templates folder (for CodeTwo Exchange Rules 2007 2.x., 2010 v 1.x.) or in

 C:\ProgramData\CodeTwo Exchange Rules Pro\Rules